Daniel-Luuke/my-final/README.md

-#(WIP)
 # Savannah Bookings

 #### A website for users to book hotels within and outside the country

 #### By Daniel Mungaithi

-##Description
+## Description
 This website is an example of a hotel booking website where a user can view the available hotels. once they make a choice, they go to the booking webpage where they enter the hotel they wish to stay in, the checkin date and tyhe checkout date.
 Once they have succesfully booked a room, it displays the total amount. if the user has feedback ,inquiries or complaints, there is contact page they can use.

 ## Setup
 If you wish to use this webpage, follow these intructions:
-*Clone the remote repository to your local repository *Ensure you have a browser that supports the webpage.
+* Clone the remote repository to your local repository
+* Ensure you have a browser that supports the webpage.
-*Ensure you have visual Studio Code with the Live Server extension.
+* Ensure you have visual Studio Code with the Live Server extension.
-*Run the webpage via Visual Studio code.
+* Run the webpage via Visual Studio code.
-##Technology used
+## Technology used
 The webpage was:
-*created in HTML
+* created in HTML
-*stylized with CSS
+* stylized with CSS
-*given functionality with JavaScript
+* given functionality with JavaScript

-##Support
+## Support
 If you run in to any issues or have any suggestion, feel free to contact me on email: manthid5@gmail.com

-###Licence
+### Licence
 Copyright (c) 2026 Savannah Bookings

 Permission is hereby granted, free of charge, to any person obtaining a copy